status-im/status-web/apps/website/docs/messaging-and-web3-browser/react-and-reply-to-messages.md

 In Status, you can reply to specific messages and react with emojis.

 Replies are useful for when you want to make it clear who you are responding to, as well as receive a faster reply from them.
-Users whose messages you reply to receive notifications in their [Notification Centre][your-status-notifications-guide].
+Users whose messages you reply to receive notifications in their [Notification Centre](../your-profile-and-preferences/your-status-notifications-guide.md).

 Reactions are helpful when you want to show others that you saw their message.
 Users whose messages you react to do not receive any notifications.